YWCC307/vaishcoin.net/content/pages/index.md

         title: ID Verification
         subtitle: ''
         text: >
-          VaishCoin will confirm the identities of all people using it to fight crime and fraudulent transactions.
+          VaishCoin will confirm the identities of all people using our product to fight crime and fraudulent transactions.
         featuredImage:
           type: ImageBlock
           url: >-